alejandrosgz/HydRoVars/README.md

 ![](https://github.com/alejandrosgz/HydRoVars/blob/main/4_Figures/gif_BFImax_parameter.gif)

 In spite of the main focus of this work is to collect hydrological variables, data and code to collect, analyse and represent weather (precipitation and temperature) data has been also included.
-This allow to work at cactment scale, but also analyze weather variables in any study area desired (introduced as a shapefile).
+It allows to work at cactment scale, but also analyze weather variables in any study area desired (introduced as a shapefile).

 ![](https://github.com/alejandrosgz/HydRoVars/blob/main/3_Output_data/Weather_outputs/plot_tmp_basin_1_anual.png)